SoK: Log Based Transparency Enhancing Technologies: Transparency Infrastructure

 \subsection{Truth}

-A limitation of logs is that their security properties (e.g., tamper-resistance, consistency) cannot ensure that any logged data or event is true because the wrong data could be logged.
+A limitation of logs is that their security properties cannot ensure that any logged data or event is true.
 Dealing with this depends on how the logging mechanism can ensure that the recorded value matches that of the object of interest, and what the logging mechanism actually records.

-In cases like Bitcoin, miners reach a consensus on what the correct view of the system is i.e., who owns each bitcoin.
-A user may want to send bitcoins to another user but if the transaction is dropped by the network because it offered too low a transaction fee, then the transaction is never executed and never recorded on the blockchain.
-Thus, the Bitcoin network is only transparent about how the miners (i.e., the nodes that participate in the consensus protocol) view the network.
-It is not transparent with respect to every action of the users in the network, because not all proposed transactions are logged.
+In Bitcoin, miners reach consensus on which public keys own each bitcoin.
+A user may want to send bitcoins to another user but if the transaction is dropped by the network the transaction fee was too low, then the transaction is never executed or recorded.
+Thus, the Bitcoin network is transparent about how the miners view the network, not about every action of the users in the network.

-Moreover, not all executed transactions are logged.
-Bitcoin private keys may be exchanged offline -- this may be done for very large trades where both parties know each other -- as there is no inherent mapping between private keys and identities that would restrict this.
+Moreover, not all real-world transactions are logged because Bitcoin private keys may be exchanged offline with no mapping between keys and identities to restrict this.

-Likewise, Certificate Transparency is transparent with respect to the set of certificates accepted by log servers, and not transparent with respect to all certificates emitted by certificate authorities as some may not be logged.
-Browsers can reject certificates that do not appear in Certificate Transparency logs, however, which ensures that log servers that are operated by, for example, Google, have an incentive to log all valid certificates sent to them by certificate authorities.
+Likewise, Certificate Transparency is transparent with respect to the set of certificates accepted by log servers, not with respect to all certificates emitted by certificate authorities as some may not be logged.
+Browsers can reject certificates that do not appear in Certificate Transparency logs, however, which ensures that log servers that are operated by, for example, Google, have the incentive to log all valid certificates sent to them by certificate authorities.

 The interface between the device that records information that is logged and the log is also important.
-A malicious recording device would be a clear weakness so either a trusted hardware interface should be used, to ensure that the software that records information and sends it to the log executes correctly, or another mechanism such as relying on non-colluding parties to cross-verify information e.g., two parties in a transaction independently posting a commitment to that transaction.